 The movable printing bed on a common 3D RepRap printer

-These do-it-yourself kits are good to learn how the printers work (but don't get one until you have seen the instruction manual).
-The printhead slides (on bushings) along two horizontal stainless rods, a gear-belt driven by a stepper motor on the far left controls its left-right position along the X-Axis.
-Two motors on the lower left and right have vertical worm-gears that turn to move the whole printing mechanism up and down (along the Z-axis).
-Objects are printed on a platform that moves forward and backward (along the Y-axis).
-Like the print-head, the bed is attached to bushings that run along stainless steel rods running front-to-back, a rubber belt that runs around a pulley in the front and around a gear on a Y-Stepper motor at the back controls the bed position.
+These build-it-yourself kits are good to learn how the printers work (but don't get one until you have seen the instruction manual).
+The printhead slides (on bushings) along two horizontal stainless rods - the gear-belt, driven by a stepper motor on the far left, controls its left-right position along the X-Axis.
+Two motors on the lower left and right turn vertical worm-gears that move the printing mechanism up and down (along the Z-axis).
+Like the print-head, the printing bed (or platform) is pulled forward and backward by a rubber gear-belt driven by the Y-Axis stepper motor (at the lower back).
 The bed is heated, maintaining a temperature of about 50C, this keeps the printed piece from warping and loosening during printing.
 On cheaper printers like this it is common to put masking tape on the bed, pieces stick to it better.
 Calibrating the height of the bed is tedious on these.

-The printhead of a common RepRap 3D printer
+The printhead of a make-it-yourself RepRap 3D printer

 The assembly has a powerful electric stepper-motor with attached to a gear assembly that pulls the filament in through a hole in the top.
 It forces the filament down through a heated nozzle.
 PLA is a common filament type, it requires the nozzle be at 215C to extrude well.
 The brass nozzle puts out a 0.45mm wide extrusion (it is mounted to the bottom of a small aluminum block at the bottom).
 The nozzle has a heat sensor and its own cooling fan (enabling the controller to precisely maintain nozzle temperature).
 An additional fan and heatsink (on the left side) keep the motor and filament feed area cool.
 The entire head assembly is pulled left and right along stainless steel rods by a gear-belt controlled by the X-axis motor.
 Inserting filament can be tricky in machines like this.
 The best strategy is pre-heating the nozzle, pressing release level (to enable free filament movement) and then pushing the filament to feed it manually through the nozzle, then pulling it out suddenly.
 To reload, cut it to a point (using scissors), configure the printer to preheat the nozzle to 215C, then feed it down through until it extrudes.